New Frontier Party (Japan)

-The New Frontier Party (新進党, Shinshintō) was a political party in Japan founded in December 1994.
+The New Frontier Party (新進党, Shinshintō) was a big tent political party in Japan founded in December 1994.
 As a merger of several small parties, the party was ideologically diverse, with its membership ranging from moderate social democrats to liberals and conservatives.
 The party dissolved in December 1997, with Ichirō Ozawa's faction forming the Liberal Party and other splinters later joining the Democratic Party of Japan in April 1998.